EGPostema/DrawerDissect/README.md

 3. Clone the Repository
 4. Process a Batch of New Images

-For a full summary of each processing step (with descriptions of inputs and outputs), see the README file in the 'functions' folder.
+<i>For a full summary of each processing step (with descriptions of inputs and outputs), see the README file in the 'functions' folder.</i>

 # 1. Train Roboflow Models - WIP

 ## Quick-Start: Use Our Data to Train Basic Models

-- Provide link to most updated repository where we put our images and annotations
+<i> - Provide link to most updated repository where we put our images and annotations</i>

-- Describe how to upload and train the two models needed, using either the free or upgraded version of roboflow
+<i> - Describe how to upload and train the two models needed, using either the free or upgraded version of roboflow</i>

 ## Update Models with your Own Data

-Also describe how they can even update the model with their own data if they want (various ways to do this)
+<i>Also describe how they can even update the model with their own data if they want (various ways to do this)</i>

 # 2. Set up a Conda Environment